beancount/fava/fava/help/filters.md

 - Filter by payee `payee:".*restaurant.*"`, or narration `narration:'Dinner with Joe'`, or any other entry attribute.
 The argument needs to be quoted (with `'` or `"`) if it contains spaces and can either be simply a string or a regular expression that matches the attribute.
+The regular expression matching is case insensitive.
 - Filter entries using a `FROM` expression as supported by the Beancount Query Language: `from:'year = 2012'`.
 - Filter for entries having certain metadata values: `statement:".*pdf"`.
 Note